RajuKoushik/traveldiaries-server/Features.md

    * Profile Photo
    * Email (for authentication related)
    * Hobbies
-   * NUmber (for authentication related)
+   * Number (for authentication related)
    * Kind of places love to visit
    * Current location
    * User Travel Histroy (the places the user has been to)
 * User calendar log :
-   * Wheter the status of user is free or not on a particular date
+   * Availability status of a user on a particular date
 * User tarveling log :
    * If going out :
       * Place going to visit